Liquid-Web-Design-London/shopify-plus-developers/README.md

-# shopify
+# shopify Plus Developers
-Shopify snippets Liquid
+Shopify snippets Liquid for Shopify developers.
+Maintained by Liquify Web Design
+<a href="">Shopify Plus Experts</a>